Slain spa workers and customers mourned by families

 Soon Chung Park had spent much of her life in New York and northern New Jersey before moving to Atlanta, son-in-law Scott Lee told The New York Times and The Washington Post.

-In Atlanta, the 74-year-old Park settled in a corridor teeming with Korean businesses in the Gwinnett County suburb of Duluth.
+In Atlanta, the 74-year-old Park settled in a corridor that included Korean businesses in the Gwinnett County suburb of Duluth.
 Though she had family members in the New York area, she made a new life here, with 38-year-old Gwangho Lee telling The Daily Beast that he accepted Park’s marriage proposal after the two met in 2017.

 —-